 nevertheless it is the testimony rendered to the Son of God.
 Some will not have it that what presents itself thus should be called the church.
-It is quite right to undeceive men&#8217;s minds upon the point, I fully admit; yet in the sense which is perhaps the most important, and certainly the most important as to judgment and the government of God, it is what appears to be the church.
-God may for the sake of some righteous still spare, at least until the tares be ripe; but the vintage of God will not be of the fruits of His grace&#8212;it is the winepress of His wrath.
+It is quite right to undeceive men's minds upon the point, I fully admit; yet in the sense which is perhaps the most important, and certainly the most important as to judgment and the government of God, it is what appears to be the church.
+God may for the sake of some righteous still spare, at least until the tares be ripe; but the vintage of God will not be of the fruits of His grace -- it is the winepress of His wrath.

-But let us consider now the judgment *of the spiritual.* What is it appears to be the church?
+But let us consider now the judgment of the *spiritual*.
+What is it appears to be the church?
 Whom shall I consult?
 Christians in national establishments?
 What appears even to the most enlightened among them to be the church?
 They will tell me that the Epistle to the Corinthians is a proof that Mr. Olivier and all of us together are entirely deceived on the subject of the church.
 Mr. Rochat would take it quite in another way, and Mr. Olivier would be greatly disconcerted to be identified with him, as if they had one view about the church.
 I believe indeed that the remark is perfectly just, that the word of God calls that the church which appears to be the church; but this causes that now there is nothing in exterior appearance which corresponds to that which is inward, to the true church, to the assembly of the elect.
-We can use the word *church* according to what appears to be the church, and there will be nothing which is accurately true, because, alas! *the church does not appear at all,* unless we call that the church of which an unbeliever could say that &#8220;its annals were the annals of hell.&#8221; This I at least would avoid doing; yet the words of Mr. Olivier shew us where we are in this respect; and the children of God&#8212;have they no burden upon their hearts on account of this?
-No; I will not say upon the consciences; I will make no appeal on this subject to the conscience. &#8220;Where is the flock that was given thee, saith the Lord, thy beautiful flock?&#8221; (See @Jeremiah 13: 20, 21.)
-And the Christian flock, the flock of God now&#8212;is it less precious to Him?
+We can use the word *church* according to what appears to be the church, and there will be nothing which is accurately true, because, alas! *the church does not appear at all*, unless we call that the church of which an unbeliever could say that "its annals were the annals of hell".
+This I at least would avoid doing; yet the words of Mr. Olivier shew us where we are in this respect; and the children of God -- have they no burden upon their hearts on account of this?
+No; I will not say upon the consciences; I will make no appeal on this subject to the conscience.
+"Where is the flock that was given thee, saith the Lord, thy beautiful flock?"
+(See @Jeremiah 13: 20, 21) And the Christian flock, the flock of God now -- is it less precious to Him?
 Will the bride of Christ have no concern for the glory of her Bridegroom?

 But can one speak thus?
-Is it right to speak thus of the body upon earth, or to say &#8220;this pretended body&#8221;?
+Is it right to speak thus of the body upon earth, or to say "this pretended body"?
 It is an important point as to responsibility.
 Can we speak of